thomasazar/notamomentsooner.com/content/letter.md

 signatures: true
 ---

-# To the Boards and Leadership of Upstate Theatres —
+# To the Boards and Leadership of South Carolina Theatres —

 Live theatre means sharing the human experience.
 It is gathering together in one place, at one time, to share the air and energy with audiences, performers, technicians, ushers, patrons — the entire walk of life.
 It bonds us through storytelling, a tradition as old as humanity itself.